DMCTowns/RestAPI/README.md

 # RestAPI
-A PHP Rest Server and Consumer library
+An extendable PHP Rest Server and Consumer library